ktorio/ktor-documentation/topics/client.md

 [//]: # (title: Setting up a client)

-Ktor includes a multiplatform asynchronous HTTP client, which allows you to make requests and handle responses, extend its functionality with features, such as authentication, JSON serialization, and so on.
+Ktor includes a multiplatform asynchronous HTTP client, which allows you to make requests and handle responses, extend its functionality with plugins (formerly known as features), such as authentication, JSON serialization, and so on.
-In this topic, we'll take an overview of the client - from setting it up to making requests and installing features.
+In this topic, we'll take an overview of the client - from setting it up to making requests and installing plugins.

 ## Add dependencies {id="add-dependencies"}
 To use the Ktor HTTP client in your project, you need to add at least two dependencies: a client dependency and an [engine](http-client_engines.md) dependency.
-If you want to extend the client functionality with specific [features](http-client_features.md), you also need to add the appropriate dependencies.
+If you want to extend the client functionality with specific [plugins](http-client_plugins.md), you also need to add the appropriate dependencies.

 ### Client dependency {id="client-dependency"}
 The main client functionality is available in the `ktor-client-core` artifact.
 Depending on your build system, you can add it in the following way: